On the Origin of Species: Inception of Darwin's theory

 Darwin went to Edinburgh University in 1825 to study medicine.
-In his second year he neglected his medical studies for natural history and spent four months assisting Robert Grant's research into marine invertebrates.
+In his second year he neglected his medical studies for natural history and spent four months helping Robert Grant's research into marine invertebrates.
 Grant revealed his enthusiasm for the transmutation of species, but Darwin rejected it.
 Starting in 1827, at Cambridge University, Darwin learnt science as natural theology from botanist John Stevens Henslow, and read Paley, John Herschel and Alexander von Humboldt.
 Filled with zeal for science, he studied catastrophist geology with Adam Sedgwick.

 In December 1831, he joined the Beagle expedition as a gentleman naturalist and geologist.
 He read Charles Lyell's Principles of Geology and from the first stop ashore, at St. Jago, found Lyell's uniformitarianism a key to the geological history of landscapes.
 Darwin discovered fossils resembling huge armadillos, and noted the geographical distribution of modern species in hope of finding their "centre of creation".
 The three Fuegian missionaries the expedition returned to Tierra del Fuego were friendly and civilised, yet to Darwin their relatives on the island seemed "miserable, degraded savages", and he no longer saw an unbridgeable gap between humans and animals.
 As the Beagle neared England in 1836, he noted that species might not be fixed.

 Richard Owen showed that fossils of extinct species Darwin found in South America were allied to living species on the same continent.
 In March 1837, ornithologist John Gould announced that Darwin's rhea was a separate species from the previously described rhea (though their territories overlapped), that mockingbirds collected on the Galápagos Islands represented three separate species each unique to a particular island, and that several distinct birds from those islands were all classified as finches.
 Darwin began speculating, in a series of notebooks, on the possibility that "one species does change into another" to explain these findings, and around July sketched a genealogical branching of a single evolutionary tree, discarding Lamarck's independent lineages progressing to higher forms.
 Unconventionally, Darwin asked questions of fancy pigeon and animal breeders as well as established scientists.
 At the zoo he had his first sight of an ape, and was profoundly impressed by how human the orangutan seemed.